jenjaina/planning-poker/README.md

 planning-poker
 ==============

-An app that will allow a distributed team to play Planning Poker
+An app that will allow a software development team to play Planning Poker

 ==============

 Welcome!
-This app is designed to allow a distributed software development team to play "Planning Poker", a game used to estimate how much time different development tasks will take.
+This app is designed to allow a software development team to play "Planning Poker", a game used to estimate how much time different development tasks will take.
 To learn more about Planning Poker, check out the article on wikipedia (http://en.wikipedia.org/wiki/Planning_poker).
 The app will run in your browser and allow your team to silently vote on tasks, then reveal the results.

 To run this app, clone the repository, open a command line/terminal, and cd into the directory.